In the Midwest, the weather is turning colder and we’ll be driving in the snow before we know it.

+When driving in snowy conditions, it’s important to slow down and take things slow.
 Brake gently, accelerate slowly and turn smoothly.
-When driving in the snow, it’s important to slow down and take things slow.
 Fast, jerky movements on a slick patch of pavement could make you wind up somewhere you don’t want to be.

 4. Allow extra time to drive from Point A to Point B.

 Pretty self-explanatory, right?
 If you’re going to be out, allow a few extra minutes based on the road conditions.
-A large amount of snow, the presence of ice and blowing snow all factor in to lengthened drive time.
+Ice, accumulating snow, and falling/blowing snow all factor in to lengthen your drive time.

 5. Go slow.

 Even if the roads don’t appear to be slippery, you should reduce your rate of speed.
-I’m not talking about driving 10 miles an hour in a 45 mph zone if the weather really doesn’t warrant it, that’s dangerous too.
+I’m not talking about driving 10 miles an hour in a 45 mph zone if the weather really doesn’t warrant it.
+That’s dangerous too.
 But do use common sense.
-And keep in mind that 4-wheel drive isn’t a reason to continue to drive as fast as you normally would in clear conditions.
+And keep in mind that having 4-wheel drive isn’t a reason to continue to drive as fast as you normally would in clear conditions.